 I’ve been thinking about gender and culture a lot lately.
 Part of that is my daughter transforming practically overnight from an infant to a walking talking little person with her own ideas and opinions, part of that is the immanent arrival of her little brother, and part of it is the ongoing string of revelations around rape and sexual harassment.
 How can I raise my children to make sure that they are neither victims or abusers?
 Feminist writers have written at length about rape culture, and if you’re not already familiar with the term I would strongly recommend reading up.
 As I’ve thought about it over the years though I’ve become more and more convinced that the issue goes much deeper – right to the heart of culture’s like ours that normalize and glorify empire.
 I call it “conquest culture”.

 Let’s start with a simple question: why do we habitually frame social interactions as contests with a winner and a loser?
-From relationships to virtually all sports and games to the economy, virtually all social interactions in our society are framed in terms of winners and losers, victors and the defeated.
-This is why we glorify vikings and roman in our history, why Alexander is “the Great” – and why I don’t have to specify which Alexander I mean.
+From relationships to virtually all sports and games ,to the economy; virtually all social interactions in our society are framed in terms of winners and losers.
+This is why we glorify vikings and romans in our history while ignoring peaceful cultures that have objectively contributed far more of value to humanity.
+It’s why Alexander is “the Great” – and why I don’t have to specify which Alexander I mean.
 It’s why Napolean is still widely admired and so many roads and schools are named after victorious generals.

 To crush your enemies, see them driven before you, and to hear the lamentations of their women.

 26 years after that movie’s release, you can still buy t-shirts with the quote, which probably means it holds some cultural resonance.
 As intentionally over the top as it is, it’s still a version of masculinity that is widely accepted and glorified in our culture.